 Before you seek to expunge your records, go HERE to and run a copy of your criminal record from SLED.
 This will cost you $26.
 Make sure you save the document with your record on it.
 Once you do, email it to our office and we can tell you what your options are.
 Our Expungements Attorney in Fairfield County will review your case in detail to tell you your options.

-Generally, if the criminal charges against you are dismissed, nolle prossed (dropped by the State), or if you are found not guilty, the record of these charges are expungeable.
+Generally, if the criminal charges against you are dismissed, nolle prossed (dropped by the State), or if you are found not guilty, the record of these charges is expungeable.
 These records are now being expunged without requiring you to apply for an expungement.
 However, older charges will require an application.
 There should be no fees charged by the State for these expungements.
 The main exception is when a charge is dropped as part of a plea deal and you pled guilty to other charges.
 Experienced Calhoun County Expungements Lawyers know how to get your criminal record expunged.
 Call the Expungements Attorney in Lexington County at our office to discuss your case.

 Pre-Trial Intervention Dispositions

 If your case is dismissed after you successfully completed a pre-trial intervention program, you can apply for an expungement immediately after completing the program.
 For that, you will need help and assistance from an Expungements Attorney in Columbia, SC.
 You will be required to pay fees for the expungement.
 Such programs include:

 A conviction arises when you (1) plead guilty; (2) are found guilty by a judge after a bench trial; (3) are found guilty by a jury after a jury trial; or (4) forfeited bond by failing to appear in magistrate or municipal court.
-Some people have convictions without realizing it because they were tried in their absence after they failed to appeal for court.
+Some people have convictions without realizing it because they were tried in their absence after they failed to appear for court.

 Certain convictions may be expunged.
 These expungements require that fees be paid to the State of South Carolina.
 The experienced Columbia Expungement Lawyers at our office can be reached at (999) 999-9999.